HAL: Inducing Human-likeness in LLMs with Alignment: Limitations

 \section{Limitations}

-HAL defines conversational human-likeness based on specific datasets, primarily Turing-style comparisons.
-As a result, the extracted traits reflect the conversational norms of these contexts and may not fully generalize across domains, cultures, or interaction styles.
-For example, Q2 in HL16Q (Table \ref{tab:hl16Q}) indicates the use of emojis, which was prevalent in the original Turing test setup; however, our model interpretation at Figure \ref{fig:interpretation} shows that this statement has never been activated during training.
-The result of this is visible in our out-of-distribution evaluation (Section~\ref{subsec:ood}), training data analysis (Appendix Table~\ref{tab:model_distribution}), and alignment results (Figure~\ref{fig:hlscore}), where applying the HL16Q judge to dialogues from different domains leads to a shift toward negative score distributions.
-While this does not substantially affect alignment in our current setting—since training relies on relative comparisons rather than absolute scores—this paper does not propose a mechanism for making the judging criteria domain-agnostic.
+HAL defines conversational human-likeness from specific contrastive datasets, primarily Turing-style comparisons.
+As a result, the extracted traits reflect the conversational norms of those settings and may not fully generalize across domains, cultures, or interaction styles.
+For example, some HL16Q traits, such as emoji use, are natural in informal Turing-test conversations but are rarely expressed in medical dialogue.
+This domain shift is visible in the out-of-distribution evaluation (Section~\ref{subsec:ood}), training data analysis (Appendix Table~\ref{tab:model_distribution}), and alignment curves (Figure~\ref{fig:hlscore}), where absolute HL16Q scores tend to be lower outside the original Turing-test setting.
+However, our alignment procedure relies on relative comparisons between candidate dialogues rather than absolute score thresholds, which makes it less sensitive to this calibration shift.
+Future work should investigate domain-adaptive or domain-normalized versions of the HL16Q judge.

+A related limitation is that some HL16Q traits receive negative weights, despite being selected as human-likeness cues.
+This reflects the empirical nature of the scoring function: weights are learned based on how well each trait separates human from AI dialogue in the training data, rather than by enforcing a fixed positive contribution.
+While this improves discriminative performance, it can make the interpretation of individual traits less direct.
+Future work should explore constrained or nonlinear scoring methods that better preserve interpretability while retaining predictive power.

+Although our results show that HAL improves perceived human-likeness without systematic degradation on emotional intelligence benchmarks, our evaluation does not cover all possible downstream capabilities or safety-relevant behaviors.
+A broader evaluation suite would better characterize when human-likeness alignment transfers, when it is neutral, and when it may create tradeoffs.

-A second limitation concerns the cost of computing HL16Q scores, which requires direct calls to a judge model.
-Although this cost is incurred only once during data construction, it is significantly higher than training a lightweight reward model, as in RLHF \cite{rlhf}, or using programmatic rewards in domains such as coding or mathematics \cite{grpo}.
-While HAL enables alignment with richer and more nuanced rewards, this judging cost limits scalability at very large scale.
-In practice, the trade-off between reward expressiveness and computational cost must be considered when deciding whether HAL is suitable for a given alignment task.
-A promising direction for future work is to distill the HL16Q judge into smaller or ensemble reward models that retain performance while substantially reducing inference cost.
+Finally, computing HL16Q scores requires calls to a judge model, which is more expensive than training a lightweight reward model or using programmatic rewards in domains such as coding or mathematics \cite{rlhf,grpo}.
+This cost is incurred only during data construction, but it may limit scaling to much larger datasets.
+In practice, HAL is best viewed as a richer but more expensive reward-construction method, or as a final refinement step layered on top of cheaper alignment pipelines.
+A promising direction for future work is to distill the HL16Q judge into smaller reward models that retain the benefits of trait-based scoring while reducing inference cost.